Duet3D/wiki-content/User_manual/Connecting_hardware/RS485_Modbus.md

 [Millenium Machines](https://www.millennium-machines.com/){target=_blank} and user @NineMile have made great strides in getting VFDs to talk to RRF via RS485 and Modbus.
 They have created a "daemon macro framework for RepRapFirmware v3.6+, which helps to implement RS485 Spindle Control, Monitoring and Feedback across different VFD types."
 See the [ArborCTL github repository here](https://github.com/MillenniumMachines/ArborCTL){target=_blank} for details.

-Currently supported VFDs are the Shihlin SL3 and Huanyang HY02D223B.
+Currently supported VFDs (as of October 2025) are the Shihlin SL3, Huanyang HY02D223B and Yalang YL620A, with untested support of Huanyang GT-2R2G-2.